Updated in February 2026 to reflect current pricing, competitive landscape, and the introduction of Uneekor’s GameDay simulator software.

 So between average-quality graphics and courses that aren’t super exciting – I prefer other simulator options.

-When comparing the units themselves?
+But when comparing the units themselves?
 I honestly prefer what you’re getting with Uneekor.
 I like the e-ink display, physical buttons, more visible data points, and the insane carrying case.

 The Uneekor Eye Mini device isn’t dramatically better than the Launch Pro – and certainly, there will be people that prefer the smaller size, larger display, and touch screen of the Bushnell.